 Expanding your horizon by going to law school

-Economic modeling is merely an instrument to help find solutions: theoretical models aren’t a solution in themselves, nor do they imply practical applicability.
-He takes issue with academia in general by saying: "Too much of the profession tends to take models literally, rather than saying: 'What have I learned from this?
-How does it affect how I think about this or that?'"
+Economic modeling is merely an instrument to help find solutions, theoretical models aren’t a solution in themselves, nor do they imply practical applicability.
+He takes issue with academia in general by saying that “Too much of the profession tends to take models literally, rather than saying 'What have I learned from this?
+How does it affect how I think about this or that?’”

 What's crucial when creating a sustainable pension system?

-That’s probably why Diamond has spent a lot of time working on the question of how to create pension systems for all generations.
-Back in 1972 he was asked to help reform the US social security system.
+Diamond has spent a lot of time working on how to create pension systems that work for all generations.
+Back in 1972, he was asked to help reform the US social security system.
 Congress believed it was heading for bankruptcy and that previous reforms had contained serious mistakes.
-Diamond agrees: